Nance-Lab/diff_classifier/paper.md

 resolution, users can implement a range of data science analysis techniques to their MPT datasets.

-The source code for diff\_classifier has been archived to Zenodo with the linked DOI: [@zenodo]
+The source code for diff$\_$classifier has been archived to Zenodo with the linked DOI: [@zenodo]

 # Acknowledgements

-The authors would like to thank the eScience Institute for the resources and expertise provided through the Incubator Program that made diff\_classifier possible.
+The authors would like to thank the eScience Institute for the resources and expertise provided through the Incubator Program that made diff$\_$classifier possible.
 The authors would also like to thank funding from the National Institute of General Medical Sciences 1R35 GM124677-01 (E. Nance).